shreeve/encode_m/README.md

 Bringing the power of M language (MUMPS) numeric encoding to Ruby.
 Based on YottaDB/GT.M's 40-year production-tested algorithm.

+## Why You Should Use EncodeM

+If you're building anything that stores numbers in a database or key-value store, EncodeM is a game-changer.
+The magic is simple but powerful: when you encode numbers with EncodeM, the resulting byte strings maintain numeric sort order.
+This means your database can compare and sort numbers **without ever decoding them** - just pure byte comparison like strcmp().
+Imagine your B-tree indexes comparing numbers 3x faster because they never deserialize, or range queries that just compare raw bytes.
+This is the secret sauce that's been powering Epic (used by 70% of US hospitals) and other M language systems for 40 years.

+Beyond the sorting superpower, EncodeM is surprisingly memory efficient.
+Small numbers (1-99) take just 2 bytes compared to 8 for a Float, and common values stay compact at 2-6 bytes.
+You get 18 digits of precision - more than Float but without BigDecimal's overhead.
+The encoding handles positive, negative, and zero correctly, maintaining perfect sort order across the entire numeric range.

+The best part?
+It's production-tested technology.
+This isn't some experimental algorithm - it's literally the same encoding that's been processing medical records and financial transactions since the 1980s in YottaDB/GT.M systems.
+If you're building a system where you need sortable numeric keys (think time-series data, financial ledgers, or any ordered numeric index), EncodeM gives you the performance of byte-level operations with the correctness of proper numeric comparison.
+Drop it in, encode your numbers, and watch your database operations get faster.

 ## About the M Language Heritage

 The M language (formerly MUMPS - Massachusetts General Hospital Utility Multi-Programming System) has been powering critical healthcare and financial systems since 1966.
 Epic (70% of US hospitals), the VA's VistA, and numerous banking systems run on M. This gem extracts one of M's most clever innovations: a numeric encoding that maintains sort order in byte form.